BajcarM/Game_Mouse_In_Maze/README.md

 # Game_Mouse_In_Maze
 Joystick for touchscreen.
-And I made it modular so in future more games can be easily added.

 Modular platform so more games can be easily added.
+Now there is only this game in the menu.
+Just four times - as a placeholder.

 Control mouse by click and drag or with joystick for touchscreens.